jakeramaer/single-shot-human-reconstruction-2022/README.md

 ## TO DO
 - Summarise ICON
-- Build functionality for mp4 -> png conversion
+- Build functionality for mp4 -> png conversion DONE
+- Saving to results bit

 As a precursor, this was a great technical question!
 I had a lot of fun experimenting with different networks and having a play with the results. \
 I do not own a CUDA enabled GPU, so most of this work was completed using Google Colab.